AnswerDotAI/gpu.cpp/README.md

 gpu.cpp is a lightweight library that makes it simple to write low-level GPU code that runs on any device with almost any GPU.

-While AI research today focuses on the frontier of datacenters, there is immense potential for highly capable generalist models to be embedded in computers that are personal and local.
+While AI research today is focused on the frontier of large-compute, expensive training runs, and datacenters, there is also immense potential for another frontier - highly capable generalist models to be embedded in computers that are personal and local.

-There’s a deep stack of technologies supporting large-scale datacenter GPU compute beginning with low level CUDA on top of which there’s a stack of compilers and frameworks.
-By contrast, when we think of developing low level GPU compute on personal devices, it’s been largely relegated to a small group of game engine developers and machine learning compiler and inference runtime experts.
+For large-scale compute, there is a deep stack of technologies supporting large-scale datacenter GPU compute beginning with low level CUDA on top of which there’s a stack of compilers and frameworks.
+By contrast, when we think of developing low level GPU compute on personal devices, it’s been largely relegated to a few game engine developers and machine learning compiler and inference runtime experts.

 We created gpu.cpp as a lightweight C++ library that allows us to easily and directly implement native low-level GPU algorithms as part of R&D and drop